High Tea in Vancouver

 Review Score: 9.5/10 — Pricey, but exceptional.
 Perfect for birthdays, showers, or a fancy day out.

-2. Secret Garden Tea Company
+2. The Secret Garden Tea Room

 Location: 2138 W 40th Ave, Kerrisdale